 - What to Take: Sun cream as it can get pretty hot here, especially in the summer.

 Chile might not be the first place that comes to mind when you think of ‘beach holiday’ but there is a lot to be said for Chile’s varied collection of beaches.
 So, grab your tattered copy of Pablo Neruda poems and make your way to the coast for a seaside getaway unlike any other.
-If you plan on a Chile trip with the intention to explore its beaches, then remember the ideal beach season in Chile season to be during summer – from November to March.
+If you plan on a Chile trip with the intention to explore its beaches, then remember the ideal beach season is during summer – from November to March.
 You can also reach out to our travel expert for help with the planning.